Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 While others are rotting hulks.

 Why?
-Researchers in the field of crime and urban decay discovered a fascinating trigger mechanism,
+Researchers in the field of crime and urban decay,
+Discovered a fascinating trigger mechanism,
-One that very quickly turns a clean, intact, inhabited building into a smashed and abandoned derelict.
+One that very quickly turns a clean, intact, inhabited building,
+Into a smashed and abandoned derelict:

 A broken window.

-One broken window,
+One broken window left unrepaired,
-Left unrepaired for any substantial length of time,
+For any substantial length of time,
-Instills in the inhabitants of the building a sense of abandonment, A sense that the powers that be don’t care about the building.
+Instills in the inhabitants of the building a sense of abandonment,
+A sense that the powers that be don’t care about the building.

 So another window gets broken.